LasaK97/LasaK97/README.md

 # 💫 About Me:
 Hi, there, I'm Lasantha 👋<br><br>I am a data science undergraduate at University of Peradeniya with a passion for finding data driven solutions for real-world problems.
-I am proficient in Python, R, and SQL, and I have experience with a variety of machine learning and data mining algorithms.
+I am proficient in Python, R, Java and SQL nad NoSQL Database management languages, and I have experience with a variety of machine learning, deep learning and data mining algorithms.
 I am also familiar with data visualization techniques and I am always looking for new ways to communicate data effectively.

 ## 🌐 Socials: